Free Printable Mileage Logbook for Taxes and More

-Even though we now live in a time where a wealth of digital technology can make everyone’s lives easier, you can still write a mileage logbook in pen or pencil.
+Even though we now live in a time where a wealth of digital technology can make everyone’s lives easier, many prefer to write a mileage logbook for tax purposes with a pen or pencil.
 If you wish to do that, don’t worry – we have you covered.
-We’ve got a downloadable business mileage logbook template below but we can offer an even better solution for you.

 Logs, Logbooks, and the Standard Mileage Rate